carderne/starling-beancount/README.md

 ```

 Last thing!
 You must create the "target" file that `bean-extract` will look for.
-Since we don't actually need a file (it all comes from the API), just add a file to wherever you would normally place them (probably wherever you keep your ledger files, _not_ in this repo.
+Since we don't actually need a file (it all comes from the API), just add a file to wherever you would normally place them.

-👉 Make sure to name this in the same way as the tokens.
+👉 Make sure to name this the same as the `acc=` argument to `StarlingImporter` above.

 ```bash
 touch ./raw/assets_starling